 Like most internet users (both male and female these days I think), I also enjoy pictures of cats with clothes on/in funny poses/with amusing captions.

-I aim to use this blog to talk about data analysis, fundraising, statistics, running and other things I feel are relevant or take my fancy.
+I aim to use this blog to talk about crafts, work, my travels and study.
 You can find me on twitter and LinkedIn (I don’t do the f- word).
 All views are of course, my own and do not represent those of my employer or anyone else.

 Please get in touch, I would love to hear what you have to say and any suggestions you think I should be blogging about.